 Your primary goal should be to provide helpful content to keep readers coming back.

-It doesn’t matter how many followers you have; if nobody reads your articles, they won’t convert into sales.
+It doesn’t matter how many blog posts you have; if nobody reads them, you won’t make money.

 Instead, focus on creating high-quality content that will attract visitors who eventually become loyal readers or customers.